 Pat Duggins is news director for Alabama Public Radio.
 If his name or voice is familiar, it could be his twenty five years covering the U.S. space program, including fourteen years on NPR.
 Pat’s NASA experience began with the explosion of Space Shuttle Challenger in 1986, and includes 103 missions.
 Many NPR listeners recall Pat’s commentary during Weekend Edition Saturday on February 1, 2003 when Shuttle Columbia broke apart and burned up during re-entry.
 His expertise was utilized during three hours of live and unscripted coverage with NPR’s Scott Simon.
 Pat later wrote two books about NASA, Final Countdown: NASA and the End of the Space Shuttle Program and Trailblazing Mars, both of which have been released as audio books.
 Pat has also lectured about the future of the space program at Harvard, and writes about international space efforts for "Modern Weekly" magazine in Shanghai, China.

 Duggins experience goes beyond NASA.
 Most recently, he led the APR news team on a year long investigation of rural health in Alabama, which was recognized with the 50th annual "Robert F. Kennedy Journalism Award for Radio."
 The team was honored alongside The New York Times, the Washington Post, ABC-TV, and PBS FRONTLINE.
-In addition, APR was selected over that year's RFK award laureates to receive the RFK Human Rights Foundation's "John Siegenthaler Prize for Courage in Journalism."
+In addition, APR was selected over that year's RFK award laureates to receive the RFK Human Rights Foundation's "John Siegenthaler Prize for Courage in Journalism," the first radio news operation to be so honored.
 Duggins and the team also investigated conditions at Alabama prisons which won APR's third national Sigma Delta Chi award from the Society of Professional Journalists.
 Following the airing of this series and documentary, the U.S. DOJ began an investigation into Alabama prisons, and Governor Kay Ivey enacted a law that stops judges from overruling jury recommendations of life in prison in murder cases, and imposing the death penalty.

 APR also covered the 2011 Alabama Tornado outbreak with dawn to dusk rescue and recovery updates.
 The news crew also provided national and international coverage for the BBC in London, MSNBC, CBC in Canada, and Australia Broadcasting in Sydney and Melbourne.
 His efforts, and those of the APR news team, were recognized with back-to-back National Sigma Delta Chi awards from the Society of Professional Journalists.